Lemon Cream Cheese Pound Cake

 Sift together flour, baking soda and salt, set aside.

 With an electric mixer, fitted with a flat beater, beat butter and cream cheese at medium speed until creamy and smooth, about 30-40 seconds.
 Add 3 cups of the sugar and beat until light and fluffy, about 5 minutes, stop mixer and scrape bowl occasionally.
 Add eggs, 1 at a time, beating well after each addition.
-Beat in vanilla and 3 tbsp. lemon juice (or regular fresh lemon juice).
+Beat in vanilla and 3 tbsp. lime juice (or regular fresh squeezed lime juice).
 Reduce speed to low.
 Fold in flour, baking soda, and salt mixture in 3 additions, blending each addition just until smooth, stop mixer and scrape bowl occasionally.
-Fold in lemon zest.
+Fold in lime zest.

 Spoon batter into prepared pan, making sides higher than in center.
 Bake until cake is golden, and a toothpick inserted into center comes out clean, about 1 1/2 hours.
 Cool upright in pan on rack for 10 minutes.
 Invert cake onto cooling rack with waxed or parchment paper placed underneath rack, and glaze.